(From “Happiness and Culture: Special Topic Proposal” by Vida Penezic)

 If nothing else, the popular portrayals of happiness might serve as powerful guidelines for our own pursuit of happiness; they might also serve as the markers of our personal happiness achievements, even though we may not be aware of this.
 It is quite possible that, having been exposed to certain images of happiness when we were very young, many of us adopted them as “true” before we had the chance to properly understand their efficacy, their ideological and other implications, or to critically examine them.
 (Ellen Langer, in her discussion of mindsets that form without much reflection, refers to this process as “premature cognitive commitment”.)
 Later in life, we recognize these as images of happiness without quite knowing why.
 This might be especially true if the same views of happiness are consistently presented across media, genres, disciplines, professions, and cultures.

-Even at this very simple (and very simplistic) level, our cultural portrayals of happiness might have a real, concrete, powerful impact on our lives—and that is before we have addressed the popular culture’s version of what comes first the proverbial chicken or the proverbial egg: Does popular culture reflect the world we live in or does it affect it?
+Even at this very simple (and very simplistic) level, our cultural portrayals of happiness might have a real, concrete, powerful impact on our lives—even before we have addressed the popular culture’s version of what comes first the proverbial chicken or the proverbial egg: Does popular culture reflect the world we live in or does it affect it?

 Or does it do something else entirely?